 The French government may be planning to ease the situation for some foreigners affected by France’s controversial 2021 inheritance law, sources close to The Connexion have said.

-'Family provision' in English law means a court can adjust an inheritance after death to ensure certain relatives or dependants receive reasonable financial support - but only if they make a claim.
+'Family provisions' in English law means a court can adjust an inheritance share-out after a person's death to ensure certain close relatives or dependants receive reasonable financial support - but only if they make a claim.

-It must be stressed that nothing has been officially announced about this.
-Also, any change is not expected to apply retrospectively to wills that have already been settled.
+Note that there have not been any official announcements to date.
+Also, any change is unlikely to apply retrospectively to wills that have already been settled.

 More than three years have passed since the European Commission first acknowledged receiving multiple complaints about the 2021 law, which many lawyers say clashes with EU rules on choice of inheritance law.